Randipa/lmc/README.md

 `courseContent`.
 Each content item accepts `isPublic` as a toggle: when `true` the video is available for free, otherwise it requires enrollment.

+The admin dashboard now uses a pair of radio buttons labelled "Allow access for unpaid students" and "Restrict to paid students" when adding or editing course videos.
+Subtitle URL inputs are validated to ensure they contain a valid `.vtt` link whenever subtitles are enabled.

 Requests to `/api/courses/:id/content` must include a valid Bearer token.
 Attempting to open the endpoint in a browser with a `GET` request will result in `Cannot GET /api/...`.